-The PDP Manual be modified to require the creation of an Implementation Review Team following the adoption of the PDP recommendations by the ICANN Board, but allow the GNSO Council the flexibility to not create an IRT in exceptional circumstances (e.g. if another IRT is already in place that could deal with the PDP recommendations).
+The PDP Manual be modified to require the creation of an Implementation Review Team following the adoption of the PDP recommendations by the ICANN Board, but allow the GNSO Council the flexibility to not create an IRT in exceptional circumstances (e.g. if another IRT is already in place that could deal with the PDP recommendations.
+However, in such case the membership of the IRT will need to be reviewed to ensure that adequate expertise and representation is present to take on the implementation of the additional PDP recommendations).).

-The principles as outlined in Annex H are followed as part of the creation as well as operation of IRTs.
+The principles as outlined in Annex J are followed as part of the creation as well as operation of IRTs.

-Following the review of the input received during the public comment forum, the WG intends to finalize its report and recommendations for submission to the GNSO Council.

 Annex A – Policy & Implementation WG Charter